DEShawResearch/msys/doc/source/overview.rst

 table called a `ParamTable` which contains the interaction properties that can be shared by many `Terms`.
 Changes to an entry in a `ParamTable` will affect the interaction strengths of every `Term` referencing that entry.
+However, as illustrated below, operations on an individual `Term` will affect the interaction properties of just that `Term`; behind the scenes, Msys takes care of creating a copy of a `Term`'s parameters as needed.

 It is also possible for developers to construct multiple `TermTables` that share the very same `ParamTable`, so that changes to a shared `ParamTable` affect multiple `TermTables` or `Systems`.